For residents of nursing homes and other long-term care facilities, lack of sufficient staff has…

 Getting Care from Someone You Love and Trust

-Yes, you can get the care from someone you love and trust.
-The client has to be a qualified Medicaid recipient, must have an ongoing medical condition, must need or require assistance with activities of daily living, and must be able to “self-direct” care or appoint someone to do so.
+You must be a qualified Medicaid recipient, have an ongoing medical condition, need or require assistance with activities of daily living, and be able to “self-direct” care or appoint someone as your caregiver.